jeffjl74/ACT_Adder/README.md

 One (or more) player(s) also needs to do a /groupsay with the word _need_ followed by _the mob's_ count.
 The plugin takes that information and generates a text-to-speach announcement for which two players need to be cured.

+Players can report their numbers in any order.
+A mistake can be corrected by re-doing any report, including the `/g need`.

+__Version 0.9.2__:
+* The _/g need_ now accepts just an `n` or any word that starts with `n` (e.g. `/g neeed 42` or `/g n 42`).
+* Fixed player table so it updates with new reports.
+* Now creates a macro `lab-macro.txt` that will /shout who to cure when `/do_file_commands lab-macro.txt` is used in game.
+	* Can be used as a backup for the audio alert.
+    * Can be used to alert players that do not have this plugin.
+	* Once at least one player has reported their number and until the cures are known, the macro will do a /say of _cure not available_.

+# Example
 An example of the players reporting the numbers is shown below:

 Player | Action